-The Sub-Fund intends to invest 80% minimum of its net assets in investments aligned with the environmental and social characteristics it promotes and 20% of those are directly invested in sustainable investments.
-The remaining portion of the Sub-Fund's net assets (#2 Other) will consist of financial derivative instruments, deposits at sight, money market funds, money market instruments and other deposits used for hedging and/or exposure and efficient portfolio management purposes and to manage the liquidity of the portfolio or to reduce any specific financial risk.
+The Sub-Fund intends to invest 80% minimum of its net assets in investments aligned with the environmental and social characteristics it promotes.
+The remaining portion of the Fund's investment portfolio ("#20ther") will consist of financial derivative instruments for hedging and/or exposure and/or efficient portfolio management purposes as well as deposits at sight, money market funds, money market instruments and other deposits for liquidity purposes.